Social media and digital marketing can be full of contradictions.

 Let me put it another way.

-If you have fascinating corporate stories – spiced with personal asides and heartwarming moments, it is probably easier for you to relate to a broad and wide audience by riding on the personality train.
+If you have fascinating sensational stories – spiced with personal asides and heartwarming moments, it is probably easier for you to relate to a broad and wide audience by riding on the virality train.

 Here, penning a blog post, putting up photo heavy updates on Facebook, piping out bite-sized gems on Twitter, or filming an amateur company video featuring the company clown are all par for the course.